TristanLee187/Rubiks-Cube/README.md

 * Pressing the `x` or `y` keys rotates the cube about the x or y axes

 * Holding `Shift` while pressing any of the above keys performs the counterclockwise counterpart

+* Clicking and dragging with the mouse also rotates the cube